michaeljseiter/mux.sh/content/blog/welcome-to-mux.md

 ---
 title: Welcome to mux
-description: ux is a digital workshop — a place for me to build, write, and explore.
+description: ux is a digital workshop where I build, write, and explore.
 date: 2025-04-16
 tags: ["mux"]
 ---

-mux is a digital workshop — a space to tinker, build, break things (intentionally), and write about it.
+mux is a digital workshop where I tinker, build, break things (intentionally), and write about it.

 Right now, it’s just a modest site powered by [Eleventy](https://www.11ty.dev), but I’ll be using it to:
 - Document what I’m building